shohei/google_hackathon_prototype/README.md

 - using 0x55(fixed velocity) or 0x90(note ON) as the marker

 ## writeread_midi_progmem_to_eeprom
-- Write stored MIDI data in the PROGMEM in the form of HEX array into EEPROM, and then read the data from EEPROM
+- Store the MIDI data in the PROGMEM in the form of HEX array(sounddata.h)
+- Write that data into EEPROM
+- Read that data from EEPROM
+- Required to improve because EEPROM can store only 1k byte

 ## MIDI_recorder
 - Real time MIDI recorder by combining the above two codes(not completed)